-- We must reimburse you for our share of the costs of care you have received since the date when we said your coverage would end.
-We must continue providing coverage for the care for as long as it is medically necessary. - You must continue to pay your share of the costs and there may be coverage limitations that apply.
+- Your plan must reimburse you for our share of the costs of care you have received since the date when we said your coverage would end.
+Your plan must continue providing coverage for the care for as long as it is medically necessary. - You must continue to pay your share of the costs and there may be coverage limitations that apply.